dontry/js-basics/packages/functional_programming/README.md

 ### Lexical Scope

 Lexical scope refers to the visibility of a variable and its value analogous to its textual representation.
+In innermost variable value takes precedence when used within the function.

 ### Dynamic Scope